 How it can be treated

-Although there is currently no cure for lymphedema, it can be managed with early diagnosis and treatment.
 Your doctor or nurse will first need to assess your condition and arrange for tests if necessary.
-They may then refer you to see a Physical or Occupational therapist, who teaches you exercises and self-massages, or recommends special compressive garments (e.g. stockings, arm sleeves) to help you manage the lymphedema.
+They may then refer you to see a Physical or Occupational therapist, who will teach you exercises and self-massages, or recommend special compressive garments (e.g. stockings, arm sleeves) to help you manage the lymphedema.

 What you can do